Cultural resources / events

 - We are waiving fines and extending card expiration dates for the duration of the closure.

-- All items have a due date of two weeks after our resumption of service.
+- All items have a due date of mid-June.
 That will be extended if the closure needs to be longer.

 - Please use the outdoor drop box for returns, which lets us quarantine all items for your safety.

 Diversity / Black Lives Matter

 Here’s a reading list of children’s titles on diversity. *** NEW